tegain/vue-cli-plugin-mevn/README.md

 ## Start the API

-You can start the API by running the following NPM command:
+You can start the API by running the following NPM command, from the `api/` folder:

 ```bash
 # Production build